holderlb/WSU-SAILON-NG/domains/vizdoom/README.md

 The feature label provides the correct action according to our SOTA agent and is sent in JSON format.
 This is only provided for novelty level-0 training instances.
-For VizDoom, the possible actions are "left", "right" and "shoot".
+For VizDoom, the possible actions are:

+"left", "right", "forward", "backward", "shoot", "nothing".

 For example,

 ```